Nordes/HoNoSoFt.XUnit.Extensions/README.md

 ### Discoverable in test explorer version
 This will display as multiple global tests (one per JsonFileData), if ran in command line, all tests will be counted properly.

+Also, it's important to note that even if the serialization happens, we still keep the original data available in the attribute `Original`.
+For example `mySpecialJson.Original` will contains the raw file content.

 ```csharp
 public class MyTests {